The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 - You can also use wildcard characters in case of text criterion.
 For example, to count cells that contain Apple or Apples, you can use Apple* as the criterion.

-Now let’s have a look at some example of using COUNTIF Function in Google Sheets.
+Now, let’s have a look at some COUNTIF formula examples in Google Sheets.

 COUNTIF Google Sheets Function Examples

-Here are six examples of using the COUNTIF function in Google Sheets.
+Here are my six examples of using the COUNTIF Google Sheets functions.

 Example 1 – Â Counting the Number of Students with More than 75 Marks

-Suppose you have a list of students with the marks scored in a test.
+Suppose you have a list of students with the marks scored on a test.

-Here is the formula that will give you the count of students who scores above 75.
+Here is the formula to give you the count of students who score above 75.

 =COUNTIF($B$2:$B$14,“>75”)